bladenet/BladeKit-iOS/README.md

 ```
 git submodule foreach git pull
 ```
+#### Step two, dragging the folder and adding the build dependency
-After this, go ahead and drag the <project>.xcodeproj into the finder in your active Xcode project.
+After this, go ahead and drag the `BladeKit-iOS.xcodeproj` (*not the folder*) into the finder in your active Xcode project.
 Be sure to copy files as needed.

 Your next step will be to include the BladeKit.Framework as a build dependency in your target settings.
 Hit the + Button, it should auto populate as XCode is now familiar with these files and this target.

+#### Step three, embedding the framework for device builds
 And finally, for device builds, you will need to add the 'Embed Framework' phase.
 In the target's General tab, there is an Embedded Binaries field.
 Add the BladeKit.framework there as well.
+If you don't do this, you will get an error like 'missing image' when you build on your actual device.
+And, of course, you don't want that.

 After this, you will need to include:
 ```